netdata/netdata/aclk/README.md

 ## Enable and configure the ACLK

-The ACLK is enabled by default if its prerequisites installed correctly.
-You do not need to explicitly configure the ACLK to connect to Netdata Cloud.
-There are configuration options in `netdata.conf`, but these do not need to be changed by users in ordinary circumstances.
+The ACLK is enabled by default if its prerequisites installed correctly, and the correct configuration is already set in your agent's `netdata.conf` file.

 > 🎆 Needed: Any other configuration settings?